 Clip-in hair extensions can give long, luscious hair without spending months or years waiting for it to grow out after a big hair mistake.
 Add touches of blonde, pink, or purple without having to color your hair.

 Styling Your Clip-in Hair Extension

-This will make sure that the clip-in extensions blend in seamlessly with your natural hair so that no one will be able to tell you have extensions in.
+This will make sure that the clip-in extensions blend in seamlessly with your natural hair!
+In other words, no one will be able to tell that you have extensions.

 Separate Your Natural Hair Into Sections